Stephanevg/PSHTML/PITCHME.md

 # PSHTML

-Is a Powershell module that allows you to script the generation of html documents using powershell like syntax.
+Is a Crossplatform Powershell module that allows you to script the generation of html documents using powershell like syntax.

 *It makes creating html pages really really easy!*